tomzx/blog.tomrochette.com-content/agi/wikibot/article.md

 * Monitor articles

 # Overview
 ## High level overview
 A bot must have various low level functions such as
 * fetching (read) the content of an article
 * submitting (write) the content of article

 # Difficulties to overcome
 ## Wiki markup vs HTML
 Wikipedia articles are written in [Wiki markup](https://en.wikipedia.org/wiki/Help:Wiki_markup), which is a custom language which is then translated into HTML.

 When a bot fetches the content of a Wikipedia article, it is fetching the Wiki markup text.
 This means that a bot would have to be able to manipulate this language and not HTML, which may be an issue as it is more difficult to find libraries to read/manipulate Wiki markup than HTML.

+As Wikipedia is written in PHP, it is possible to use the code that converts from Wiki markup to HTML and work directly with HTML.
+It is also possible to use one of the many alternative parsers that can be found online.
+However, it is important that if you convert the Wiki markup into something else to process it, then you need to be able to convert it back into Wiki markup if you want to submit your changes to Wikipedia.

 # Analysis of existing bots
 ## Apibot

-Apibot has a really interesting approach to the problem of processing wikipedia articles.
+[Apibot](http://apibot.zavinagi.org/index.php/Main_Page) has a really interesting approach to the problem of processing wikipedia articles.
 They use what they call an **assembly line**, which is basically the [pipeline design pattern](https://www.cise.ufl.edu/research/ParallelPatterns/PatternLanguage/AlgorithmStructure/Pipeline.htm).

 > Every assembly line object belongs to one of the following types:
 > Feeders - supply data to the assembly line